The Fourth Sunday of Lent [C]

 It’s in this light that we look on Jesus suffering His Passion and death, especially when we pray the Stations of the Cross, or read one of the four Passion accounts from the Gospel.
 Through this light we see Jesus choosing to suffer the emotions that St. Thomas More describes as “the most bitter feelings of sadness, fear and weariness in His mind”.
 Jesus could have chosen to experience the same joy as those martyrs who rushed to their deaths.
 But Jesus chose to experience the emotions that you and I, poor ordinary sinners, feel when experiencing betrayal, torments, and suffering of all sorts.
 Jesus chose to identify with us: to experience weakness, even though He could instead have experienced the joy that comes from divine grace.

-Christ did this to redeem our emotions.
+Christ assumed our emotions to redeem our emotions.
 Emotions, in and of themselves, are not choices, and therefore cannot be sins.
 In the Sacrament of Confession, people often confess the “sin of anger”, but the emotion of anger in itself cannot be a sin.
 It certainly can be a sin to nurture anger, or to provoke it unnecessarily, or to use anger as leverage or as a motive for an unjust response.
 But in and of itself, no emotion can be a sin.

 Anger, of course, is one of those emotions that’s commonly considered a “bad emotion”.
 But Jesus Himself experienced the emotion of anger in the Temple, when He saw the money-changers profaning His Father’s House.
 Furthermore, Jesus acted from His anger, but He did so justly.
 His action in driving out the money-changers was just because all His emotions—including His anger—were rightly ordered.
 It’s entirely possible for a person’s anger to be dis-ordered (for example, Person A says something that triggers anger, but the anger was caused by Event B that happened while Person A was somewhere else entirely).
 In such a case, actions that follow such anger may possibly be sinful.
 But even in such a case where an emotion is dis-ordered, it’s still an emotion which as such is not the matter for sin.
 What may be matter for sin is what follows.